RIDX

 All SRC_IDs are associated with a single 'default' DOC_ID, which is created alongside the new source.
 The DOCS table requires that a unique constraint of a ‘SRC_ID / RIDX’ combination be enforced.
 Because multi-field unique constraints in Oracle cannot accept ‘null’ in any field, the string ‘default’ is used for the RIDX field when no RIDX has been specified.

 Attempting to create or edit an RIDX called ‘default’ will be met with an error by the loader.
 Its use to confirm that the Activity data set should be assigned to ‘default’ (by putting ‘default’ in the RIDX field in the ACTIVITY file) is permitted.
-Leaving the field blank, or not specifying an RIDX at all would have the same effect.

 Last updated